MuhammadAlifBudiman/TaskMaster/README.md

 Task Master is a feature-rich web application that empowers users to efficiently manage their daily, weekly, and monthly tasks.
 The application offers a seamless user experience with real-time task management capabilities, allowing users to effortlessly add, edit, delete, and mark tasks as complete without the need to refresh the page.

+This project is part of the CS50 course: [HarvardX: CS50's Web Programming with Python and JavaScript](https://www.edx.org/learn/web-development/harvard-university-cs50-s-web-programming-with-python-and-javascript).

 #### Demo: [Youtube](https://youtu.be/zhIjcGUKfak)

 #### Website: [TaskMaster](https://alif.pythonanywhere.com)

 #### API Docs: [Docs](https://alif.pythonanywhere.com/api/docs)

 #### API Playground: [Playground](https://alif.pythonanywhere.com/api/playground)

 ## Features